 The global pandemic has exposed the fragility of our capitalist state.
 People are being forced to choose between their health or working to survive.
 I support canceling rent and mortgages and support a monthly, Universal Basic Income.
 I support bailouts for people and small businesses, not Wall Street.
 Our current struggle has exacerbated the necessity of Medicare for All.

 Medicare for All??

 Universal Basic Income????

 Who's going to pay for all this?

 Your representative should be just that -a representative of the people, not corporations.
-I reject corporate donations from all big money industries such as Healthcare, Banking, Oil, Agribusiness, and the American Military Industrial Complex.
+I reject all corporate donations from big money industries such as Healthcare, Banking, Oil, Agribusiness, and the American Military Industrial Complex.
 Our campaign relies on small, personal donations from supporters like you.
 Please consider making a donation to our grassroots movement.
 People over profits, always.

 Sign up to receive campaign updates and volunteer opportunities